ooaklee/ghatd/docs/getting-started/billing-manager/README.md

 # Billing Manager

 The recommended billing functionality comes in three independent, composable packages: `paymentprovider`, `billing`, and `billingmanager`.
-For most application features, you should use the high-level `billingmanager` package, which handles webhook processing, subscription management, and billing event tracking with integrated audit logging.
+For most application features, you should use the high-level `billingmanager` package, which handles webhook processing, subscription management, billing event tracking, and **read-only pricing catalog endpoints** — all with integrated audit logging.

+The billing manager can also expose the pricer package's read-only pricing endpoints through `WithPricerService()`, making plans and features available to frontend and client applications at `/api/v1/bms/pricing/plans`, `/api/v1/bms/pricing/plans/{slug}`, and `/api/v1/bms/pricing/features`.

 ## Core Packages Overview